-PTP 515 PTPM Rheumatology/Connective Tissue Diseases/Oncology.
-PTPM Rheum/Onc is a 3-credit course focused on the therapeutic approach to rheumatic, hematologic and oncologic disease states.
+PTP 515 PTPM RheumatologyOncology.
+PTPM Rheum/Onc is focused on the therapeutic approach to rheumatic, hematologic and oncologic disease states.
 This is one in a series of modules that examine therapeutic management of clinical disease states in an interdisciplinary approach taught by both pharmaceutical science and pharmacy practice faculty, while building upon previous courses such as Immunology, Physiology/Pathophysiology I&II, Introduction to Pharmacology and Medicinal Chemistry.
 Course content is integrated to promote an analytical understanding of fundamental drug and disease concepts as well as practice-based therapeutics of rheumatic, hematologic and oncologic disorders.
 Using both a lecture and patient case-based format, this module will emphasize evidence based selection of therapeutic and supportive care management, patient-centered pharmaceutical care based recommendations, and managing complex disease states and patients.
-In addition, this module will expand on students' patient assessment skills, patient outcome monitoring, documentation of patient centered care plans and patient courseling.
+In addition, this module will expand on students' patient assessment skills, patient outcome monitoring, documentation of patient centered care plans and patient counseling.
 Skill development in this course will prepare students for integrated problem solving workshops, experiential education, and pharmacy practice.
-(1).
-Prerequisites: PTP 401, BIO 313, BIO 314
+(3); Prerequisites: PTP 401, BIO 313, BIO 314